 To work from the command line, it is useful to learn a few command line instructions.
 The Mac operating system is built on top of Unix, which is almost identical to Linux, so Mac/Unix/Linux use the same syntax.
 Windows is similar but slightly different.
 See the table of a few useful commands below.
-You can find more information online on how to use these commands as well as others by searching for command line commands in Unix, Linux, or DOS (disk operating system, for Windows).
+You can find more information online on how to use these commands as well as others.

-$^{^{1}}$ You are also welcome to use Visual C from Microsoft.
+$^{1}$ You are also welcome to use Visual C from Microsoft.
 The command line compile command will look a bit different than what you see in this appendix.

 function Mac/Unix/Linux Windows

 show current directory pwd cd

 list directory contents ls dir

 make subdirectory newdir mkdir newdir mkdir newdir

-change to subdirectory newdir cd newdir cd newdir
+change to newdir cd newdir cd newdir

-move "up" to parent directory cd cd

 copy file to filenew cp file filenew copy file filenew

 delete file file rm file del file

 delete directory dir rmdir dir rmdir dir

 help on using command cmd man cmd cmd ?